-Well, I don't think I was going round articulating that to editors, saying, "No, I won't work for you unless you understand that what I do is subjective."
-With the agency I was with before it didn't make a difference, as I was already sort of working for "journalistic magazines" and I worked a lot for the NY Times Magazine.
-The kind of stories that I would do, even ones from conflict zones, would be longer and more in depth in their approach to what was happening there, trying to put what was happening in a more human intimate context rather than the headlines of the day.
-But to be honest the marketable advantage never crossed my mind at the time.
+Well, I don't think I was going 'round articulating that to editors, saying, "No, I won't work for you unless you understand that what I do is subjective."
+With the agency I was with before, it didn't make a difference, as I was already sort of working for "journalistic magazines," and I worked a lot for the New York Times Magazine.
+The kind of stories that I would do, even ones from conflict zones, would be longer and more in depth in their approach to what was happening there, trying to put what was happening in a more human, intimate context rather than the headlines of the day.
+But to be honest, the marketable advantage never crossed my mind at the time.
 I was just intent on trying to do what I did in the way I wanted to with as much integrity as possible.

-You started out mainly working in colour, then moved toward black and white and now seem, with recent projects like Son, to have reverted to colour.
+You started out mainly working in color, then moved toward black-and-white, and now seem, with recent projects like Son, to have reverted to color.
 What helps you make that decision?

-The process of making these choices have evolved over the years.
-I used to say that I was "a colour photographer", but at one point I was shooting a lot of black and white, especially when I was doing conflict work.
-Black and white has a way of adjusting the sense of time within a photo.
+The process of making these choices has evolved over the years.
+I used to say that I was a color photographer, but at one point I was shooting a lot of black-and-white, especially when I was doing conflict work.
+Black-and-white has a way of adjusting the sense of time within a photo.
 There was a period where I would choose the language depending on what the subject matter was.
-Black and white offered a sort of timelessness that I wanted in that work.
-Now I am more of a colour photographer.
-My first, intuitive response to something now is to see it in colour, I think.
+Black-and-white offered a sort of timelessness that I wanted in that work.
+Now I am more of a color photographer.
+My first, intuitive response to something now is to see it in color, I think.